pyecharts/jupyter-echarts/readme.md

 It integrates echarts to jupyter notebook as nbextensions and echarts libraries will be served from http://localhost:8888/nbextensions/echarts/.

-It is embedded in [pyecharts]((https://github.com/chenjiandongx/pyecharts) v 0.1.9.5+.
+It is embedded in [pyecharts](https://github.com/chenjiandongx/pyecharts) v0.1.9.5+.
 No action is required from pyecharts users.

 ## Content